Feature Overview

 rv export examples/6_export/export.py -o examples/6_export/exported.blend --freeze-physicsLoad the saved objects later:

-loaders = self.load_objects(str(EXPORTED_BLEND), import_names=CUBE_NAMES)Instantiate them as many times as needed:
+loaders = self.assets.objects("exported.blend", import_names=CUBE_NAMES)Instantiate them as many times as needed:

 obj = loader.create_instance()This is useful when you want to simulate once and then render many camera or lighting variations from the saved result.
 See examples/6_export/export.py, examples/6_export/import.py, and examples/6_export/README.md.